jdormit/looped-in/README.md

     $ git clone git@github.com:jdormit/looped-in.git

-To build the source code once, navigate to the project root and run:
+To build the source code, navigate to the project root and run:

-    $ make clean dev
+    $ make dev

+This will output a development build of the extension to `ext`.
+Additionally, it will start a [Figwheel](https://github.com/bhauman/lein-figwheel) session for the background and sidebar scripts, enabling live reloading and connecting a Clojurescript REPL to the sidebar script.
+Due to strict content security policy for content scripts, Figwheel cannot be enabled for the content script.

+If you want a production build instead, run:

+    $ make prod

-This will output the development build of the compiled extension to `ext`.
-The development build produces source maps and is significantly faster to compile.
-If you want a production build, run `make clean prod` instead.
+This will output an optimized production build of the extension to `ext`.
+The production build does not feature live reloading.
+It also takes significantly longer than the development build.

 To load the extension locally in your browser, see [instructions for Firefox](https://developer.mozilla.org/en-US/Add-ons/WebExtensions/Temporary_Installation_in_Firefox) or [instructions for Chrome](https://developer.chrome.com/extensions/getstarted#unpacked).